Activision CEO Kotick among top-paid CEOs in U.S

-Videogame publisher Activision Blizzard Inc's Chief Executive Robert Kotick received a total compensation of $64.9 million last year, making him one of the top paid CEOs in the United States.
+Videogame publisher Activision Blizzard Inc's Chief Executive Robert Kotick received a total compensation of $64.9 million (41.9 million pounds) last year, making him one of the top paid CEOs in the United States.

 Kotick's 2012 total compensation includes about $56 million in stock awards, while there were no stock awards for 2011.
 His base salary doubled to $2 million, according to regulatory filings on Friday. (r.reuters.com/bew67t)